openSUSE/vagrant-ceph/README.md

 ## Caveats
 For the sake of completeness and stating the obvious, the private ssh key is only suitable for demonstrations and should never be used in a real environment.

-The automation does not install Ceph (yet).
+The ceph-deploy installation option does not automatically install ceph.
+The environment is created to allow the running of ceph-deploy.
+For automatic installation, compare the salt installation option.

 The default root password is 'vagrant'.

-Depending on your hardware, an ssh command may fail on the initialization when a virtual machine did not respond quickly enough.
-Run the provisioning again with

-`$ vagrant provision`